patilsandesh0605/git_githubpractice123/readme.md

-if ther is any chnages please tolk with me
+if ther is any chnages please talk with me